jonathanhliu21/COM-Server/docs/guide/getting-started.md

 with Connection(...) as conn:
     while True:
         # It is recommeded to put operations in try-except because
-        # methods may raise ConnectionException if the device disconnects
+        # methods may raise ConnectException if the device disconnects
         # while in the middle of the loop.
         try:
             # -------------------------------